open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         session required pam_limits.so

    So that the updated limits.conf takes effect after your next login.

+3. If you run MCU on CentOS, add or update the following two lines in /etc/security/limits.d/xx-nproc.conf as well:

+        * soft nproc unlimited
+        * hard nproc unlimited

-3. Add or update the following lines to /etc/sysctl.conf:
+4. Add or update the following lines in /etc/sysctl.conf:

         fs.file-max=200000
         net.core.rmem_max=16777216